To execute a manual test a Test Session (aka session) is required. A

 The Manual tab presents all of the

-suites along with any current status.
+specs along with any current status.

-suite status reflects the most recently completed session.
+spec status reflects the most recently completed session.
 If there are cycles defined, individual cycle listings are also available by clicking on the

 Cycles(n) sub-tab on the right side of the page.
 Refer to the Cycles section for more details.

-suite, which will then be used as the default on all subsequent created sessions.
+spec, which will then be used as the default on all subsequent created sessions.

 A user can also self-assign, and overwrite an existing assignment when running a